NewcastleRSE/Vue-eprase/README.md

 * APP_OPEN is used to limit access to the application to admin users only, when the site is offically closed to other NHS users.
 * ENV_BUILD is used to prevent loss of data when the application is offcially open.

-If it is set to `test`, then the data for the app can be cleared using `docker-compose down -v`.
+If ENV_BUILD is set to `test`, then the data for the app can be cleared using `docker-compose down -v`.
 Then `docker-compose up -d` will bring up a clean database, but with all the pre-required data created.
 This is the application being used in a testing mode.

 If the application is in production mode (as in open to use by NHS users) and one of the containers has gone down, the site needs to be restored without data loss.
 At the beginning of an 'open' period, the ENV_BUILD variable value should be set to 'prod'.
 This will allow containers to be brought down and back up without the server code trying to rebuild pre-required data (which causes a build error).